ReDI-School/intermediate-java/ds-2-set-and-map/index.md

 > More formally, a `Set` contains no pair of items `e1` and `e2` such that `e1.equals(e2)` is true.

-1. What is the size of this `Set` at then end?
+1. What is the size of this `Set` at the end?
   ```java
 public class Main {
     public static void main(String[] args) {